-The Chimayó Cocktail is a great autumn cocktail that is rather popular in New Mexico.
-The story goes that Arutro Jaramillo created this in the 1960's to use up an abundance of apples.
-It was, and remains, a popular drink of the Chimayó, New Mexico area and the drink to order at Rancho de Chimayó, the restaurant Jaramillo started there in his family's 19-century hacienda.
+The story goes that Arutro Jaramillo created this drink in the 1960s to use up an abundance of apples.
+It was a popular drink of the Chimayó, New Mexico area and the drink to order at Rancho de Chimayó, the restaurant Jaramillo started there in his family's 19th-century hacienda.

 Garnish with apple slices.

 - Typically, silver tequila is poured into the Chimayó, but this drink is also an excellent use for reposado tequilas.
 The hint of barrel aging will only enhance the cider.

 - Unfiltered apple cider is essential for an authentic Chimayó experience because it offers a raw taste of the fruit.
 It's often only found in the fall around apple harvest.
 Look for it in the grocer's produce section and check with your local orchards to see if they offer it.
 If you cannot find it, any apple cider will do.

 - One of the easiest ways to make your own apple cider is to wash, core, and slice a number of apples.
 Place these in a food processor and puree.
 Then press the puree through a cheesecloth to extract the juice.
 This can be stored in the refrigerator for about a week.